Skip to main content

 When integrating with BYOA:

-• MCP servers forward auth - Pass through Authorization header to your APIs
+• MCP servers forward auth — Pass through the Authorization header when calling your APIs

 • APIs validate normally — No changes to your existing auth middleware